-Article 5.
-Non-discrimination
+V. Non-discrimination

-- A. The provisions of the Memorandum shall be applied equally to all employees without unlawful discrimination as to age, sex, marital status, race, color, ancestry, religious creed, medical condition, physical or mental handicap, national origin, sexual orientation, pregnancy, or political affiliation.
-Any violation of this provision by the City shall be subject to immediate correction; any violation by the recognized employee organization shall also be subject to immediate correction and possible loss of recognition. - B. All references to employees in this Memorandum designate both sexes, and whenever one gender is used it shall be construed to include both, where appropriate. - C. Consistent with Section 3502 of the California Government Code, the parties adhere to the State law which provides that:

-Except as otherwise provided by the Legislature, public employees shall have the right to form, join and participate in the activities of employee organizations of their own choosing for the purpose of representation on all matters of employer-employee relations.
-Public employees also shall have the right to refuse to join or participate in the activities of employee organizations and shall have the right to represent themselves individually, to the extent permitted by applicable case law, in their employment relations with the Public Agency.
-The City and the Association agree not to interfere with this aforestated right.
+- A. The provisions of the Memorandum shall be applied equally to all employees without unlawful discrimination as to age, sex, marital status, race, color, ancestry, religious creed, medical condition, physical handicap, national origin, physical or mental handicap, sexual orientation, pregnancy, or political affiliation.
+Any violation of this provision by the City shall be subject to immediate correction; any violation by the recognized employee organization shall also be subject to immediate correction and possible loss of recognition. - B. All references to employees in this Memorandum designate both sexes, and whenever one gender is used it shall be construed to include both, where appropriate. - C. Consistent with Section 3502 of the California Government Code, the parties adhere to the State law which provides that: - Except as otherwise provided by the Legislature, public employees shall have the right to form, join and participate in the activities of employee organizations of their own choosing for the purpose of representation on all matters of employer-employee relations.
+Public employees also shall have the right to refuse to join or participate in the activities of employee organizations and shall have the right to represent themselves individually in their employment relations with the Public Agency.
+The City and the Association agree not to interfere with this aforestated right. - D. Employees may withdraw, revoke or cancel association membership upon written notification to the Human Resources Department during the months of April and October of any year.